mnabeelasad/streamlit-resume-and-jokes/README.md

-# streamlit-resume-and-jokes
+#####-------streamlit-resume-and-jokes-------#####
-A Streamlit application featuring two main pages:  Curriculum Vitae: View or download my CV.
-Jokes: Generate jokes using a language model API.
+A Streamlit application featuring two main pages:
+--Curriculum Vitae: View or download my CV.
+--Jokes: Generate jokes by using a language model API.